 Don’t miss out on the first babbles of your grandchild, a conversation with a friend or the words of your medical doctor.
-Here’s what you need to know about getting your first hearing aid.
+Here’s what you need to know about buying your first hearing aid.

 In the past, hearing aids carried with them a severe stigma.
 Because of their bulk and visibility, many people were unwilling to wear them.
 In addition, those with hearing loss continued to struggle to hear in the presence of background noise, because previous versions of hearing aids simply amplified sounds.
 Thanks to great advances in modern digital technology, today’s hearing aids are much more powerful, intelligent and discreet.
 Hearing aids can now be customized to fit both your own stylistic preferences and come in a variety of colors, sizes and shapes.
-There are even types of hearing aids that are so small & comfortable you’ll probably forget you are wearing them.
+There are even types of hearing aids that are so small and comfortable you’ll probably forget you are wearing them.

-No matter which style you choose, it’s important to understand that hearing aids do not restore your hearing; instead they amplify the sounds you want to hear around you.
+No matter which style you choose, it’s important to understand that hearing aids do not restore your hearing.
+Instead they amplify the sounds you want to hear around you.
 Here are the various styles:

 In addition to considering the style of hearing aid, it’s also important to consider the level of technology available.
-There are technologies to fit all lifestyles and budgets.
+There are hearing aid technologies to fit all lifestyles and budgets.
 It is important to work with your hearing care specialist to select the correct technology and style for you.

 Hearing aids are an investment in your quality of life.
-We have hearing care specialists at over 1,300 locations across the U.S., and ongoing care is always included.
+We have hearing care specialists at over 1,500 locations across the U.S., and ongoing care is always included.
 We offer free regular checkups, office visits and follow-up care, which includes testing, cleaning and even a thorough ear inspection, to make sure your hearing aids are performing optimally.